42: Major Pentatonic Scale

 Keep your ears/eyes open for this major hexatonic scale when you're analyzing songs for pitch palettes.

-Next: If you understand the major pentatonic scale, you're ready for Embellishing Tones.
+Next: If you understand the major pentatonic scale, you're ready for Lesson 43: Embellishing Tones.